Sagres, at the Edge of Europe

 Except for the Mediterranean color palette, the dramatic coastline resembles Northern California’s Big Sur and Bolinas.

 We enter Fortaleza Sagres, the departure point of Prince Henry the Navigator who sought a maritime route to Asia around the southern tip of Africa.
 The single column at the start of the path is a “replica of the marker stone (Padrão) used by the Portuguese navigators in the fifteenth century to mark newly discovered territories.
 It displays the coat-of-arms of Prince Henry, the Navigator.”
-I wonder … how many padrãos did he take with him?
+I wonder… how many padrãos did an explorer take with him?

-The stark walls of the church, Nossa Senhora de Graça, support a cross silhouetted against the sky.
+The stark walls of the chapel, Nossa Senhora de Graça, support a cross silhouetted against the sky.

 The most astonishing thing about the fortress is that the original was severely damaged by the earthquake of 1755.
 The resulting tsunami washed over this peninsula and everything on it.
 Can you imagine seeing a tidal wave coming toward you that’s higher than these cliffs?